TravelMapping/HighwayData/hwy_data/FRA-IDF/fraidfd/README.md

 *FRA-95 - Val-d'Oise:*
 - `D9E` is indicated on OSM and GM but it's missing on wikisara and I couldn't find anything on GSV, added though
 - `D23` is not signed but there is a SSD sign at junction with `D311`, in HB as `D234(93)`
+- `D84B` not drafted since it's not indicated anywhere except of wikisara.
+It should end halfway between `B84B` and `D84`

 **TODO:**
 - Check wikisara `Liste des anciennes routes départementales` Yvelines